searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 ## Instructions
 If you are using a mod manager for Thunderstore simply install the mod from there and skip to step 3 below.
 If you are not using a mod manager then, you need a modded instance of Valheim (BepInEx) and the Jotunn plugin installed.

-1. Download the MoreVanillaBuildPrefabs.dll from the Publish/Thunderstore directory.
+1. Download the MoreVanillaBuildPrefabs.dll from the Publish\Thunderstore directory.
 2. Place the MoreVanillaBuildPrefabs.dll into your BepInEx\plugins folder
 3. Launch the game and enter a world to generate the configuration files.
 The plugin searches for prefabs in the game loading screen.
 4. (Optional) Edit the default configuration using an in-game configuration manager or find the file Searica.Valheim.MoreVanillaBuildPrefabs.cfg in your BepInEx\config folder and edit it to customize mod configuration (see Configuration section for details).